shibo-joey/techPapers/redux.md

 # Store

-- hold the state of your application.
+- Hold the state of your application.
 - Allows access to state via getState()
 - Allows state to be updated via dispatch(action)
 - Registers listeners via subscribe(Listener)